renpy/renpy/sphinx/source/transforms.rst

 ..
     update the special child section with this section

+The created object cannot be used as a transform until and unless all its parameters have been given a value.

+*See also :* :ref:`atl-partial`

 `qualname`, the name of the transform, must be a set of dot-separated Python identifiers.
 The transform created by the ATL block will be bound to that name,